Clive Platt: Colchester United

 In July 2007, Platt was sold to Championship side Colchester United for £300,000 – six times Colchester's previous transfer record.
 Before the transfer, Colchester had recently lost star goal-scorers Chris Iwelumo and Jamie Cureton to Charlton Athletic and Norwich City respectively.

 In the 2007–08 season, Platt was paired up front with Kevin Lisbie and scored eight goals.
 In the 2008–09 season, however, he had many different strike partners, including Steven Gillespie, Mark Yeates, Scott Vernon and Jermaine Easter, and he notched 10 goals.
 In the 2009–10 season, he was once again paired up front with Kevin Lisbie, and he scored two goals on the opening day of the season.

 Coventry City

-Platt joined Coventry City on 29 July 2010.
+Platt joined Coventry City on 29 July 2010 for a nominal fee, and signed a one-year contract with the club.
 He made his first league appearance in a 2–0 victory against Portsmouth on 7 August.
 He also scored against Leicester City, Bristol City and Ipswich Town.
 On 5 November 2011, Platt scored his 100th professional league goal, aged 34, against Southampton.
 The match ended in a 4–2 win for Southampton.